Mitchell Road Surgery9 Mitchell Road Canford Heath Poole Dorset, BH17 8UETel: 01202 772540

 If we have not had sufficient notice we may ask you to attend a travel clinic at a local pharmacy and you will be charged for this service.

-Before booking your appointment please ask at Reception for a travel form or click on the link below, print, complete and return to the surgery.
+Before booking your appointment please ask at Reception for a travel form or click on the tab above.

 Breast cancer kills more women than any other form of cancer and becomes more common with increasing age.
 If the small changes are discovered early there is a better chance of successful recovery.
 Please consult your Doctor about any concerns you may have.